slafton/Amazon_Vine_Analysis/README.md

 #### * Percentage of 5 Star Non-Vine Reviews: 60.15%

 ## Summary
-### From our results we have no reviews at all from teh Vine Program from this dataset.
+### From our results we have no reviews from the Vine Program from this dataset.
 This analysis does not show any bias toward favorable reviews from Vine members.
 For further analysis I would recommend computing the average of the star ratings.